harrytmthy/harrytmthy/README.md

 # Hi, I'm Harry Timothy!

 I'm an Android engineer who is obsessed with performance.
-I build stable apps & SDKs with efficient design and measurable gains.
+I build apps & SDKs with efficient design and measurable gains.

 **Creator of [**SafeBox**](https://github.com/harrytmthy/safebox)**, an encrypted key-value store for Android, designed to outperform `EncryptedSharedPreferences` with ~200× faster init, 70× faster reads, and ~9× faster writes.